shawkui/MindTrojan/README.md

 # MindTrojan
-A Collection of Backdoor Learning Resources and Examples with MindSpore
+A Collection of Backdoor/Trojan Learning Resources and Examples with MindSpore

 ## Quick Start